Healthy diet benefits extend to daily activities

 At the study's beginning, 940 people she studied -- aged 44 to 64 -- were all healthy and strong.
 Each volunteer gave detailed information about foods they regularly ate.

 Dairy foods included milk, yogurt, and cottage cheese.
 Fruits included fresh apples or pears, oranges and orange juice, bananas, and other fruits.
 Vegetables included everything from green beans and broccoli to lima beans and sweet potatoes.

 Men reported eating fewer daily servings of fruits and vegetables than the women did.
 Blacks had fewer daily servings of dairy, including milk, than whites did.

 Nine years later each volunteer completed a survey about their ability to perform various physical activities, such as climbing stairs and lifting a 10-pound object.
 Normal everyday activities were also evaluated, including chores around the house and managing money.

 The people were divided into low, medium, and high groups based on the amount of fruits, veggies, and dairy they ate.

 Researchers found that people who ate a healthy diet with the most dairy, fruits, and vegetables were physically the strongest.
 In addition, they were better able to handle what the researchers called "instrumental" activities, such as managing money and preparing meals.

 Black women especially benefited from getting enough milk and dairy.
 Those getting the most were better able to perform daily-living activities.

 Other studies have shown similar results of a healthy diet: In one study, middle-aged women -- but not men -- who ate an "unhealthy" diet with no whole-grain bread, no low-fat milk, and less than one fresh fruit or vegetable a day increased the risk of poor physical function five years later.

-, two to five servings of fruit, two to eight servings of vegetables, and two to three servings of dairy should be eaten every day.
+According to just released dietary guidelines, two to five servings of fruit, two to eight servings of vegetables, and two to three servings of dairy should be eaten every day.